huitema/rfc-eval/rfc-eval.md

 ~~~
 The draft underwent minor copy edit before publication.

-The long delay in Auth48 is probaby due to clustering with {{!RFC8410}}, which entered
+The long delay in Auth48 is probaby due to clustering with [@!RFC8410], which entered
 AUTH 48 on 06/05.
 The MISSREF tracker code was cleared then.

-There is no reference for this RFC on Google Scholar.
+2 references on Google Scholar.

-## RFC 8456
+## 8456
 Benchmarking Methodology for Software-Defined Networking (SDN)
-Controller Performance {{!RFC8456}}.
+Controller Performance [@!RFC8456].
 ~~~
 Informational
 64 pages